the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-features.md

 ## Assigned Leadership

 Like a project manager in a team-based research project or a tech company CEO, there are formally-assigned leadership positions.
-A company CEO may undoubtedly have the power to make decisions to ensure that people in their team advance and complete their assigned projects.
+A company CEO have the power to make decisions to provide organisational resources which can impact the overall efficiency and the ability of teams to deliver on organisational goals.

 However, such a top-down approach to decision-making is the characteristic of being a manager.
 It does not necessarily make them a leader.
 A good leader inspires their team members to make progress in their own right and be leaders themselves, which means leaders should not micromanage their team members and allow spaces for them to grow.